 When a 740 credit score is the same as an 800 (or higher) credit score

 Did you know that sometimes a person with a 740 credit score can get the same mortgage rate as someone with an 800 (or higher) credit score?

-So trying to keep it above a 800 might be more work than necessary since it provides little to no benefit when it comes to obtaining most mortgages.
-Being informed about how simple it is to improve your credit and what mortgage companies look for can ultimately save you thousands of dollars on our next mortgage transaction.
-There are so many myths about credit reports and what can hurt your score that many homeowners end up with a score lower than what they should have.
+So trying to keep it above an 800 might be more work than necessary since it provides little to no benefit when obtaining most mortgages.
+Knowing how simple it is to improve your credit and what mortgage companies look for can save you thousands of dollars on your next mortgage transaction.

 Most homeowners know little about how mortgage companies look at credit reports.
-In fact some Loan Officers have little-to-no knowledge about the subject due to the fact that they may never take the time to educate themselves on what’s important.
-When a mortgage company reviews your credit report they are looking at:
+In fact, some Loan Officers have little-to-no knowledge about the subject because they never take the time to educate themselves on what’s important.
+When a mortgage company reviews your credit report, they are looking at the following: